prebid/prebid-server-java/README.md

 And from this step there are two common use cases, which can be chosen depending on your goals

 1. Create prebid-server JAR only

+- First, make sure nothing's running on your local port 8080 or 8090
 - Run below command to build project:
 ```bash
 mvn clean package